christophkogler/LangChain_Projects/dockerfiles/LangChain_Ollama_NVIDIA/README.md

 # LangChain_Ollama_NVIDIA

-**Description:**  The `LangChain_Ollama_NVIDIA` directory is a project setup for building and running Python applications using NVIDIA GPUs on both Windows and Linux systems.
-It consists of two main directories: `base` and RAG.
-The `base` directory contains the primary configuration files for setting up a Docker environment, while the RAG directory holds resources and configuration files for building a Python container image with additional dependencies.
-Both directories include Dockerfiles that set up Python environments, install necessary packages such as LangChain, NVIDIA Container Toolkit, Ollama, and other required libraries, and configure the Ollama models directory.
+**Description:** The `LangChain_Ollama_NVIDIA` directory is the main project folder that includes essential configurations and setup files for building and running a Python application using NVIDIA GPUs on both Windows and Linux systems.
+It consists of two primary directories: `base` and `RAG`.

- ## base Directory

-This directory holds the primary configuration files for building and running a Python application using NVIDIA GPUs on both Windows and Linux systems.
-It includes a `Dockerfile` that sets up a Python environment, installs necessary packages, and configures Ollama's models directory.

-## Dockerfile (base)

-The `Dockerfile` in the base directory sets up a Docker environment for running Python applications on NVIDIA GPUs.
-It utilizes a base Python image, installs LangChain and the NVIDIA Container Toolkit, and configures Ollama's models directory.
+The `base` directory contains the primary configuration files for setting up a Python environment, installing necessary packages such as LangChain and the NVIDIA Container Toolkit, and configuring Ollama's models directory.

-## RAG Directory

-The RAG directory contains resources and configuration files for building and running a Python application using Docker.
-It includes a `Dockerfile` that sets up a Python container image with additional dependencies installed.
+The `RAG` directory holds the resources and configuration files for building and running a Python application using Docker.
+It includes a Dockerfile that sets up a Python container image with additional dependencies such as NVIDIA Container Toolkit, Ollama, BeautifulSoup, ChromaDB, cmake, unstructured, and pathlib.
 The Ollama models directory is located within the container at `/myapp/LLM-models`.

+ ## base

+This directory is dedicated to the primary configuration and setup for building and running a Python application using NVIDIA GPUs on both Windows and Linux systems.
+It includes a `Dockerfile` that establishes a Python environment, installs essential packages such as LangChain and the NVIDIA Container Toolkit, and configures Ollama's models directory.

-## Dockerfile (RAG)
+## RAG

-This `Dockerfile` provides instructions to build a Python container image with additional dependencies installed.
-It starts from a base Python image, sets up GPU passthrough using NVIDIA Container Toolkit, installs Ollama for LLM serving, and includes required packages.
-The Ollama models directory is mounted to `/myapp/LLM-models`.
+The RAG directory serves the purpose of building and running a Python application using Docker.
+It contains a `Dockerfile` that sets up a Python container image with additional dependencies including NVIDIA Container Toolkit, Ollama, BeautifulSoup, ChromaDB, cmake, unstructured, and pathlib.
+The Ollama models directory is located within the container at `/myapp/LLM-models`.